pivotal/docs-tap/namespace-provisioner/tutorials.hbs.md

      [namespace_selector](install.hbs.md#customized-install) property/value in tap-values
      for namespace provisioner.

-1. (Optional) - this step is only required if the `registry-credentials` secret that was created during Tanzu Application Platform Installation **_was not_** exported to all namespaces (see the [Prerequisites](#nps-controller-prerequisites) section above for details).
+1. (Optional) This step is only required if the `registry-credentials` secret that was created during Tanzu Application Platform Installation **_was not_** exported to all namespaces (see the [Prerequisites](#nps-controller-prerequisites) section above for details).